TyGuS/suslik/README.md

 ## Getting Started

-This artifact is distirbuted as a VirtualBox VM image.
+This artifact is distributed as a VirtualBox VM image.
 We use [VirtualBox 6.1](https://www.virtualbox.org/wiki/Downloads).

-Open the image in VirtualBox, start the VM, and gog in with
+Open the image in VirtualBox, start the VM, and log in with
 ```
 user: osboxes
 password: osboxes.org